influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

 Executing: false
 ...
 ```
-This command will be covered in more detail below.
+This command? will be covered in more detail below.

 Kapacitor now knows how to trigger the alert.

 However, nothing is going to happen until the task has been enabled.
-Before being enabled, the task should first be tested to ensure it does not spam the log files or communication channels with alerts.
-Record the current data stream for a bit and use it to test the new task:
+Before being enabled, the task should first be ?

+To test the task to ensure log files or communication channels aren't spammed with alerts, use the following command to record the data stream for the specified database and retention policy:

 ```bash
 kapacitor record stream -task cpu_alert -duration 60s
 ```

-Since the task was defined with a database and retention policy pair, the recording knows to
-only record data from that database and retention policy.

-   * **NOTE – troubleshooting connection refused –** If, when running the record command, an error is returned of the type `getsockopt: connection refused` (Linux) or `connectex: No connection could be made...` (Windows), please ensure that the Kapacitor service is running.
-See the section above [Installing and Starting Kapacitor](#installing-and-starting-kapacitor).
+   * **NOTE – troubleshooting connection refused –** If, when running the record command, an error is returned of the type `getsockopt: connection refused` (Linux) or `connectex: No connection could be made...` (Windows), verify the Kapacitor service is running (see [Installing and Starting Kapacitor](#installing-and-starting-kapacitor)).
 If Kapacitor is started and this error is still encountered, check the firewall settings of the host machine and ensure that port `9092` is accessible.
-Check as well the messages in `/var/log/kapacitor/kapacitor.log`.
-There may be an issue with the `http` or other configuration in `/etc/kapacitor/kapacitor.conf` and this will appear in the log.
+Also check the messages in `/var/log/kapacitor/kapacitor.log`.
+If there's an issue with the `http` or other configuration in `/etc/kapacitor/kapacitor.conf`, the issue appears in the log.
 If the Kapacitor service is running on another host machine, set the `KAPACITOR_URL` environment variable in the local shell to the Kapacitor endpoint on the remote machine.

-Now grab the ID that was returned and put it in a bash variable for easy use later on (the actual UUID returned will be different):
+Retrieve the returned ID and put? add? the ID to a bash variable to use later (the actual UUID returned is different):

 ```bash
 rid=cd158f21-02e6-405c-8527-261ae6f26153
 ```

-Confirm that the recording captured some data.
-Run
+Confirm the recording captured some data by running:

 ```bash
 kapacitor list recordings $rid